-Best Budget: L'Oreal True Match Super-Blendable Liquid Foundation
+Best Budget: L'Oréal Paris True Match Super-Blendable Liquid Foundation

 For a velvety finish, this lightweight L'Oreal foundation is a winner.
-With 23 shades in the range, it won't be a struggle to find your match.
-With a formula that blends into the skin effortlessly without clogging pores, it's not hard to see why this foundation is a long-time favorite.
+With 23 shades in the range, it likely won't be a struggle to find your match.
+With a formula that blends into the skin effortlessly withoutclogging pores, it's not hard to see why this foundation is a long-time favorite.

 Best Splurge: Oxygenetix Oxygenating Foundation

 Thanks to its patented formula, breathable coverage is the main aim of this cosmeceutical foundation.
-The ingredients all support regenerating cell production and boosting the healing process, meaning you'll be treating your breakouts while camouflaging.
+The ingredients all support regenerating cell production and boosting the healing process, meaning you'll be helping to treat your breakouts while camouflaging.
 Who doesn't love a multitasker?